xhad/gatewayd/doc/install.md

 ### Install gatewayd's dependencies using NPM:

+The user installing gatewayd's dependencies should be root user, or have a super user grant access to your user to the .npm directory.

     sudo npm install --global pg grunt grunt-cli forever db-migrate jshint sudo npm install pm2 -g --unsafe-perm
     npm install --save